m-akgul/Simple-Calculator-with-Verilog-and-Digital/README.md

-# calculator with Verilog and Digital-
+# Simple Calculator with Verilog and Digital

+ ## Overview